GST on Maintenance Charges of Apartments and Housing Societies

-Flat maintenance costs are the contributions that apartment buildings or Resident Welfare Associations (RWAs) receive from the residents in order to fund the maintenance and oversight of shared facilities.
+Maintenance Charges are the contributions that apartment buildings or Resident Welfare Associations (RWAs) receive from the residents in order to fund the maintenance and oversight of shared facilities.
 These costs often cover cleaning, safety, and maintenance of common areas such as swimming pools, community halls, playgrounds, gyms, lifts, and other essential services that help in the seamless running of the housing society.
+On July 22, 2019, the government issued Circular No.109/28/2019-GST to address concerns about GST on annual maintenance charges demanded by RWAs to their members.
+The purpose of this circular was to provide clarity on the GST rules governing flat maintenance fees.

-Applicable GST on Maintenance Charges
+Applicability of GST on Apartment Maintenance Charges

 Under the previous service tax framework, housing societies were mandated to register with the service tax laws if the total maintenance charges imposed by the society exceeded Rs.
 10 lakhs in a financial year.
 However, the threshold has been increased to Rs.
 20 lakhs under the Goods and Services Tax (GST) system.
 This means that if the total maintenance charges levied by the housing society exceed Rs.
-20 lakhs in a financial year, it is required to register under GST laws and secure a registration number.
+20 lakhs in a financial year, it is required to register under the GST laws and secure a registration number.

-- The total of the fees collected by the society should surpass Rs 20 lakhs within a financial year, and
+• The total of the fees collected by the society should surpass Rs 20 lakhs within a financial year, and

-- The monthly maintenance fee for a specific flat or office should exceed Rs 7,500.
+• The monthly maintenance fee for a specific flat or office should exceed Rs 7,500.

-Therefore, it’s possible that society might not collect GST on housing society maintenance for smaller flats or offices, while it could collect it for larger flats or offices if the maintenance fees are based on the size of the flat or office.
+Therefore, it’s possible that society might not collect GST on society maintenance for smaller flats or offices, while it could collect it for larger flats or offices if the maintenance fees are based on the size of the flat or office.

 If the monthly maintenance cost for a housing society exceeds Rs.
 7500 per home, an 18% Goods and Services Tax (GST) is charged on the total sum.

-Note: Even if the GST on maintenance charges surpasses INR 7,500 per month per member, the RWA is exempt from applying for GST registration or paying GST if its total income does not reach INR 20 lakhs in a single fiscal year.
+Even if the GST on apartment maintenance charges surpasses INR 7,500 per month per member, the RWA is exempt from applying for GST registration or paying GST if its total income does not reach INR 20 lakhs in a single fiscal year.

 1. Sinking Fund